 #1: Get Creative

-1) Get Creative — I don’t remember most of my college applications, and why should I?
-They were all basically the same.
-Except for Brown University, which I remember posed non-traditional questions and encouraged creative responses.
-I didn’t get in, but even after the rejection letter came (lengthy ‘woe is me’ post to follow) I held Brown in high regard for the value it placed on its applicants’ diverse perspectives.
-As Katrina Schwartz of Mind/Shift (an education-focused project of KQED and NPR) reports, “Universities say they’re looking for students who are engaged citizens and independent thinkers … but many of the measures used to determine college admission don’t test for those qualities.”
-Reimagining the undergraduate application is a great way to start.
+I don’t remember most of my college applications, and why should I?
+They were all basically the same … except for Brown University.
+I remember how Brown posed non-traditional questions that encouraged creative responses.
+I didn’t get in, but even after my rejection letter arrived (lengthy ‘woe is me’ post to follow), I held Brown in high regard.
+They actually placed value in their applicants’ diverse perspectives, and that stuck with me well into my adult life.

-2) Focus on the Student — For undergraduate applicants, “Tell us why you think [COLLEGE NAME HERE] is a good fit for you” is about as enticing as making the bed.
-Not only do questions like these do nothing to differentiate your institution (see above), but they also commit a cardinal sin of higher education marketing by focusing on the school, not the student.
+For undergraduate applicants, “Tell us why you think [COLLEGE NAME HERE] is a good fit for you” is about as enticing as making the bed.
+Questions like these commit the cardinal sin of continuing to focus on the school rather than the student.
 Success in undergraduate enrollment campaigns follows the same rule of Sales 101: it’s all about relationships.
-By refocusing questions on the student (e.g. “What are some of your personal values, and how does [COLLEGE NAME HERE] align?”) you can use the application to begin forming a more personal relationship.
+By refocusing the application’s attention to the student (e.g. “What are some of your personal values, and how does [COLLEGE NAME HERE] align?”), you can use your application to form a more personal relationship.